seamapi/docs/docs/seam-components/get-started-with-client-side-components.md

 {% endtab %}
 {% endtabs %}

-Now, press the Connect Account button to open a Seam Connect Webview where you can login with you device provider.
+Now, press the Connect Account button to open a Seam Connect Webview where you can login with your device provider.
 After logging in, you will be redirected back to this page where you should see your devices.

 <figure><img src="../.gitbook/assets/seam-components-full-device-list.png" alt="Device list" width="375"><figcaption></figcaption></figure>